 The small noodle shop located at 13 Lo Duc has been in existence for 39 years.
 Despite many changes, hundreds of pho restaurants sprouted up with many different types of pho, "Pho Thin Lo Duc" still maintains only "re-rolling" beef Pho that fascinates diners.
 Waking up early in the weekend, breathing in the fresh, cool atmosphere of Hanoi, enjoying a bowl of hot "Pho Thin", with a sweet broth from bone and it will be a perfect morning.

 Another famous Pho restaurant in Hanoi is Bat Dan pho.
-Located at 49 Bat Dan, the half-century-old Pho restaurant not only famous for the capital's residents, this long-standing Pho restaurant is also known as a stopping place for enjoying representative dishes for Vietnamese soil cuisine.
+Located at 49 Bat Dan, the half-century-old Pho restaurant is not only famous for the capital's residents but this long-standing Pho restaurant is also known as a stopping place for enjoying representative dishes for Vietnamese soil cuisine.
 Pho Bat Dan retains the typical flavor of old Pho.
-Pho is soft but not crushed, sweet broth is not mixed with main wheat impurities, soft beef, full spice standard heirloom recipe.
+Pho is soft but not crushed, the sweet broth is not mixed with main wheat impurities, soft beef, full spice standard heirloom recipe.

-Coming to Hanoi, it is necessary to eat Pho once, hope this article can help you know more about a traditional food of Vietnam.
+Coming to Hanoi, it is necessary to eat Pho once, hope this article can help you know more about the traditional food of Vietnam.

 ENJOY YOUR MEAL!